-Public Education: The BBLP public education component will be developed with input from Fellows and Associates with the goal of promoting understanding in the American public as well as cross-cultural exchange emphasizing the core principles outlined above.
-This element may include presentations in conjunction with HKS and the Weatherhead Center, outreach to Harvard alumni, programs for children and teens, webinars, and social media campaigns.
+Public Education: The BBLP public education component is developing with input from Fellows and Associates to promote understanding in the American public.
+This effort includes presentations in conjunction with HKS and the Weatherhead Center and outreach to Harvard alumni, and may extend to programs for children and teens.

-As the founding sponsor, ClassACT will guide overall BBLP development and implementation, raise seed capital and evaluate the program.
+As the founding sponsor, ClassACT guides overall BBLP development and implementation, raises seed capital and evaluates the program.
 When proof of concept and value are clear, we will assess operational and financial strategies for supporting a long-term, sustainable program.